 Onions, Leeks and Garlic – contain compounds that are natural antibiotics and very cleansing due to their sulphur compounds.
 Traditional remedies for colds, bronchitis, arthritis and gout.

-effect.
+Packed with vitamins, minerals, antioxidants and fibre.
+You should eat fresh, raw fruits for the best effect.
 Avoid peeling, as some vitamins are found just under the skin.
 Choose seasonal fruit whenever possible and always wash fruit before eating.
-Fruits should be eaten on their own, since they rapidly ferment in the stomach.
+Fruits should be eaten on their own since they rapidly ferment in the stomach.

-NUTS and SEEDS: a powerhouse of protein, essential oils, B complex vitamins, vitamin E, calcium,
+A powerhouse of protein, essential oils, B complex vitamins, vitamin E, calcium,

-and E and omega-3 fatty acids which help to lower blood pressure and cholesterol.
+OILY FISH: salmon, mackerel, sardines, trout and herring are an excellent source of protein, vitamins A, D and E and omega-3 fatty acids which help to lower blood pressure and cholesterol.
 Also beneficial for inflammatory conditions such as arthritis and skin conditions.
-Tuna, is also an oily fish, but high in mercury.
+Tuna is also an oily fish, but high in mercury.
 Do not have more than once per week.

-EGGS: provide the highest quality protein, are a rich source of zinc, vitamins A, D, E, B1 and B12.
+Provide the highest quality protein, are a rich source of zinc, vitamins A, D, E, B1 and B12.

-water.
-It has been suggested that we drink at least eight glasses of water a day.
-If we do not drink enough water, waste products from our kidneys cannot be eliminated efficiently.
-A lack of water means our bodies cannot metabolise fat and so a large amount of waste is literally stuck in our system.
+The essential nutrient in your body.
+To sum up, 99% of the chemical reactions in our body depend on water.
+So, we suggest that drinking eight glasses of water a day is a good minimum.
+Besides, if we do not drink enough water, our kidneys cannot eliminate waste products efficiently.
+Moreover, a lack of water means our bodies cannot metabolise fat.
+Therefore, a large amount of waste retains in our system.
 Water also lubricates the joints and is necessary for the efficient functioning of the lungs.